Hary-arc/AlgoTradeSense/replit.md

 - Reduced LSP diagnostic errors from 136 to 108 (28 errors fixed)
 - Binance API credentials securely stored in environment variables
 - All required packages successfully installed and working
+- **NEW**: Implemented TradingView-style live charts with advanced pattern recognition
+- **NEW**: Added 8 candlestick pattern types: channels, triangles, wedges with trend lines
+- **NEW**: Created professional dark theme matching TradingView aesthetics
+- **NEW**: Live pattern detection with trading signals and confidence scoring

 ## System Architecture